Guidelines & Requirements

 Transit Development Plans

 DRPT has worked with transit operators across the Commonwealth to complete TDPs.
-All transit operators in Virginia were required to have a completed TDP by December 1, 2011, and the plans are updated every six years.
-Developing TDP's generates the following benefits:
+Plans are updated every six years.
+Developing TDPs generates the following benefits:

-- Provide the basis for inclusion of an operator’s capital and operating programs in the Six-Year Improvement Program (SYIP), Statewide Transportation Improvement Program (STIP), Transportation Improvement Program (TIP) and Constrained Long Range Plan (CLRP)
+- Provide the basis for inclusion of an operator’s capital and operating programs in the Six-Year Improvement Program, Statewide Transportation Improvement Program, Transportation Improvement Program, and Constrained Long Range Plan.